muhme/joomla-branches-tester/README.md

 * If IPv6 networking is chosen, it is used only within Docker.
 * The predefined port range run from 7000 to 7900.
 If another service is already using this range, it may cause a conflict.

+## More Information

+* Join the discussion on Mattermost: [joomla-branches-tester](https://joomlacommunity.cloud.mattermost.com/main/channels/joomla-branches-tester)
+* Watch the presentation on the architecture and live demo (in German) from JoomlaDay DACH, September 2024: [Video Ticket](https://dach.joomladay.org/de/tickets)

 ## License

 Distributed under the GNU General Public License version 2 or later, see [LICENSE](LICENSE)